NetLogo/NetLogo/src/main/org/nlogo/lite/README.md

-classes used only in applets or the embedded interface tab
+Classes used only in applets or the embedded interface tab.